-- All estate wineries or cideries shall be subject to a site-specific zoning by-law amendment. - Land that is arable for viticulture and/or production of fruit crops shall be in full production. - Wines or ciders produced with an estate winery or cidery shall be made from locally grown fruit or juice. - The retail sale of wine or cider produced on site will be permitted.
-The implementing Zoning By-law will set out specific retail floor area provisions. - A hospitality room where wine or cider and limited complimentary food services up to 50 people is served and products are sold, as well as a farm market/fruit stand, are permitted as accessory uses to an estate winery or cidery. - A bed and breakfast establishment is permitted within the principal residence in accordance with the bed and breakfast policies in Section 7.3.4.1. - Upon lands that are not designated as Prime Agricultural Area, small-scale restaurants may be permitted where it is clearly demonstrated that such uses are only accessory to and complement the estate winery or cidery.
-These shall only be permitted on a case-by-case basis and be subject to a site-specific amendment to the Zoning By-law. - Upon lands that are not designated as Prime Agricultural Area, larger-scale agri-tourism uses accessory to estate wineries or cideries, such as banquet facilities, large restaurants, and accommodation facilities will require an amendment to this Plan.
-Restaurant, banquet facilities and large scale tourism uses are not permitted within the Prime Agricultural Area designation. - Estate wineries or cideries shall be required to locate with direct access to a roadway with sufficient capacity to accommodate anticipated traffic.
-A traffic study may be required as a condition of the development of the estate winery or cidery. - Winery or cidery buildings shall be clustered to minimize impacting land available for cultivation and should be setback sufficiently from a roadway in order to accommodate a suitable planting area to provide and maintain and agricultural setting. - Council shall require that a minimum of 4 hectares of the land that is arable for viticulture and/or the production of fruit crops be planted prior to the issuance of a building permit for the estate winery or cidery.
+- All estate wineries or cideries shall be subject to a site specific zoning by-law amendment - Land that is arable for viticulture and/or the production of fruit crops shall be in full production - Wines or ciders produced within an estate winery or cidery shall be made from locally grown fruit or juice - The retail sale of wine or cider produced on site will be permitted.
+The implementing Zoning By-law will set out specific retail floor area provisions - A hospitality room where wine or cider and limited complimentary food services up to 50 people is served and products are sold, as well as a farm market/fruit stand, are permitted as accessory uses to an estate winery or cidery - A bed and breakfast establishment is allowed within the principle residence in accordance with the bed and breakfast policies in Section 7.3.4.1 - Small-scale restaurants may be permitted in the Rural and Prime Agriculture Area designation where it is clearly demonstrated that such uses are only accessory to and compliment the estate winery or cidery.
+These shall only be permitted on a case-by-case basis subject to the on-farm diversified use criteria in Section 5.3.2.3.
+A site specific amendment to the Zoning By-law shall also be required. - Larger-scale agri-tourism uses accessory to estate wineries or cideries, such as banquet facilities, large restaurants, and accommodation facilities proposed in the Rural Area and Prime Agriculture Area designation will require an amendment to this Plan.
+Restaurants, banquet facilities and large scale tourism uses shall also require an amendment to this Plan and comply with the following criteria: - the proposed use complies with the minimum distance separation formulae; - there is an identified need within the planning horizon for additional land to accommodate the proposed use; and - alternative locations have been evaluated, and there are no reasonable alternative locations which avoid prime agriculture areas and there are no reasonable alternative locations in prime agricultural areas with lower priority agricultural lands.

-- Accessory uses to a winery or cidery shall not detract from the principal agricultural use nor adversely affect surrounding land uses.

-- Estate wineries or cideries shall be subject to Site Plan Control and Site Plan Agreement Approval by the Township.
-The following matters must be addressed to the satisfaction of the Township:

-- Water supply and waste disposal;

-- Best practices for drainage and outlets for storm water runoff;

-- Entrances and exits to roads;

-- Off-street loading, parking spaces;

-- Outside storage;

-- Buffering/screening, landscaping;

-- Outdoor areas to be used by the public (e.g. patios).
+- Estate wineries or cideries shall be required to locate with direct access to a roadway with sufficient capacity to accommodate the anticipated traffic.
+A traffic study may be required as a condition of the development of the estate winery or cidery. - Winery or cidery buildings shall be clustered to minimize impacting land available for cultivation and should be set back sufficiently from a roadway in order to accommodate a suitable planting area to provide and maintain and agricultural setting. - Council shall require that a minimum of 4 hectares of the land that is arable for viticulture and/or the production of fruit crops be planted prior to the issuance of a building permit for the estate winery or cidery. - Accessory uses to a winery or cidery shall not detract from the principal agricultural use nor adversely affect the surrounding land uses. - Estate wineries shall be subject to Site Plan Control and Site Plan Agreement Approval by the Township.
+The following matters must be addressed to the satisfaction of the Township: - Water supply and waste disposal; - Best practices for drainage and outlets for storm water runoff; - Entrances and exits to roads; - Off-street loading, parking spaces; - Outside storage; - Buffering/screening, landscaping; - Outdoor areas to be used by the public (e.g. patios).